Sachin04t/Meat-the-Economy/README.md

 # Meat-the-Economy, using the Meatmerizor model

 # Project Description
-Meat the Economy / Meatmerizor -
+Meat the Economy / Meatmerizor -  The Meatmerizor is a model that can predict the economic state of a country based on previous data of the country’s meat consumption and economic data.
+More specifically, the Meatmerizor takes in a country’s meat consumption per capita along with Gross National Income, IMF exchange rates, population etc. for a given year.
+The output is the predicted economic growth or decay.
 # Project Goals
 Create a model to predict the country’s economic state based on the country’s meat consumption patterns.
 # Data Collection